Day 4: Castelnaudary to Alzonne (24.4 kilometres, 15.3 miles)

 Between Port de Bram and Écluse de Béteille.

-Between Castelnaudary and Alzonne, accommodation is available in Villepinte and Bram (check here for a full list of accommodation options along the Midi Canal) but I recommend continuing on to Alzonne where you’ll find a chambre d’hôte and campground 2.1 kilometres/1.3 miles from the canal.
+Between Castelnaudary and Alzonne, accommodation is available in Villepinte and Bram (check here for a full list of towns offering accommodation options along the Midi Canal) but I recommend continuing on to Alzonne where you’ll find two chambres d’hôtes and a campground 2.1 kilometres/1.3 miles from the canal.
 You’ll also find a good range of other services, including a bakery, supermarket, pharmacy and ATM.

 To reach Alzonne from the canal – at Écluse de Béteille, turn left onto the D134.
 Follow this road, going straight ahead at the kink where it crosses the D33.
 After 1.6 kilometres (one mile) the road joins the D8; turn right and continue a further 500 metres into town.